-Common health hazards affecting construction workers include asbestos, construction dust, lifting and carrying, noise, vibration, cement and lead.
+Common health hazards affecting construction workers include asbestos, construction dust overview, lifting and carrying, noise, vibration, cement and lead.
 Other health risks can be found in the A – Z topic list.

-Information on assessing specific hazards can be found in the key topic areas; Cancer in Construction, Controlling Hazardous Substances and Controlling Physical Risks.There is more general information in Health and safety made simple.
+Information on assessing specific hazards can be found in the key topic areas; Cancer in Construction, Controlling Hazardous Substances overview and Controlling Physical Risks.There is more general information in Health and safety basics for your business .

 A Leadership and Worker Involvement Toolkit has been developed by the construction industry to help contractors and managers in these areas.
 More general information about involving workers on health issues is also available.